Agency for Healthcare Research and Quality

 Bandolier – evidence based thinking about health care

-“Montly, independent journal about evidence-based healthcare, written by Oxford scientists, and has become the premier source of evidence based healthcare information in the UK and worldwide for both healthcare professionals and consumers.
+“Monthly, independent journal about evidence-based healthcare, written by Oxford scientists, and has become the premier source of evidence based healthcare information in the UK and worldwide for both healthcare professionals and consumers.
 Online version has 2-month embargo.
 The impetus behind Bandolier was to find information about evidence of effectiveness (or lack of it), and put the results forward as simple bullet points of those things that worked and those that did not.
-Information comes from systematic reviews, meta-analyses, randomised trials, and from high quality observational studies”.
+Information comes from systematic reviews, meta-analyses, randomized trials, and from high quality observational studies”.

 HSTAT (Health Services/Technology Assessment Text).